rsingla92/kidneyUS/README.md

 The repository itself is laid out as per follows:

-* The top level directory includes the `requirements.txt`, README, and a CSV file on transducer properties.
-This CSV contains, where possible, information on a per-image basis on the make and model of the ultrasound machine, the transducer used, the physical resolution and transducer frequency.
+* The top level directory includes the `requirements.txt`, README, a CSV file on transducer properties, and a WORD doc on annotation guidelines.
+  * This CSV contains, where possible, information on a per-image basis on the make and model of the ultrasound machine, the transducer used, the physical resolution and transducer frequency.
+  * The WORD doc contains the guidelines and notes used as reference for the manual annotations provided by expert sonographers.
 * `/src/` includes the scripts used to evaluation segmentation results.
   * `/src/tools/` contains utility scripts to perform image manipulation, calculate distributions, etc.
   * `/src/echotools/` contains scripts used to process the DICOM images originally obtained.
 Note that only .PNG files are shared.
 These files are provided as reference.